Published summary

 Carryover from prior days

-Yesterday's prompt asked "If you could describe today in one word, what would it be?".
-Many people would likely carry the same story forward, but this prompt changes the frame: instead of simply revisiting the prior angle, it invites identifying where effort, learning, or courage produced visible progress.
+Yesterday's Question asked "If you could describe today in one word, what would it be?".
+Many people would likely carry the same story forward, but this Question changes the frame: instead of simply revisiting the prior angle, it invites identifying where effort, learning, or courage produced visible progress.